 Trevor Avery was awarded individual funding support from Arts Council England to carry out research in order to develop a project that focused on women who had survived the concentration camps.
-It was an initiative that emerged following his work with Rosemary Smith that had looked at Raisko, a concentration camp associated to Auschwitz, that had been principally used women as slave labour in its experiments on the production of rubber from dandelions.
+It was an initiative that emerged following his work with Rosemary Smith that had looked at Raisko, a concentration camp associated with Auschwitz, that had principally used women as slave labour in its experiments on the production of rubber from dandelions.

-In the course of the “Auschwitz Dandelion” project, two aspects emerged that were intriguing.
+In the course of the ‘Auschwitz Dandelion’ project two aspects emerged that were intriguing.
 Firstly, the experiences of women in the concentration camp system were on occasion significantly different from the experience of men.

-The women who Trevor focused on were Minia Jay and Mala Tribich, both of whom had a personal connection to him and his work.
+The women Trevor focused on were Minia Jay and Mala Tribich, both of whom had a personal connection to him and his work.

 Minia was one of the 300 young survivors who came to the Lake District in 1945.
 Mala, meanwhile, had a subtly different but unique connection.
-She recovering in Belsen after her liberation when she heard from her brother Ben Helfgott and therefore learned that she was not the sole survivor of her family.
+She was recovering in Belsen after her liberation when she heard from her brother Ben Helfgott and therefore learned that she was not the sole survivor of her family.

 Ben was in the Lake District along with Minia and the other young people.
 Mala recalls his ecstatic letters describing the Lakes and his wonder at being there after all he had been through.